Baserunner/ClickfinderSimpleGuide/README.md

 # Clickfinder Simple Guide
 ## Overview
-This is a Mediaportal Plugin that shows TV-Movie Data in a simple list form, that is usually shown by Clickfinder.
-This is for German TV data only.
+This is a Mediaportal Plugin that shows TV-Movie Data in a simple list form.
+The data becomes originally downloaded from Clickfinder and loaded into MediaPortal Database by the TvMovieImport plugin.

 This plugin is based on [Clickfinder ProgramGuide Plugin](http://forum.team-mediaportal.com/threads/clickfinder-programguide-1-6-1-0.108586/) from Scrounger.
-All credits to him for all his excellent effort
+All credits to him for all his excellent effort.

 **Requirements:**
 * [Mediaportal](http://www.team-mediaportal.de)